 I only have a week in Milos, so I didn’t want to leave the island without experiencing its exceptional areas of “unique, legendary beauty“.
 For me, exploring by boat is more appealing than land, especially in the heat, so I decided to go sailing.

 Milos Island is considered a “must-visit place for sea enthusiasts”.

 Aria Calma Sailing Yacht

 Aria Calma (calm air in Italian) is a 46 ft.
 Beneteau monohulled sailing yacht.
 Our trip aboard the beautiful boat began at 9 a.m. and ended at 7 that evening.
 We had numerous stops, gleefully jumping from Aria Calma into glorious blue and turquoise water to swim, snorkel, and explore caves and volcanic rock formations – BIG smile!!
 We didn’t go ashore during the trip.
 Alternating strokes worked well for me, and miraculously, I didn’t experience fatigue during hours of swimming!

-The boat’s maximum passenger load of ten was appealing.
+The boat’s maximum passenger load of only ten people was appealing.
 Unfortunately, the person I booked with wasn’t optimistic about sailing, since low wind was predicted for the day.
 I talked to the captain, Alex, and got the same input.
 The weather was perfect, but not for sailing.
 Although disappointing to me, it was good news for firefighters.
 Today is a different story, with strong, warm wind whipping up the Aegean.

 Crew – Alex and Alex